 - 7. "Pay mass" means the goods-carrying capacity of the vehicle which is the figure obtained by subtracting the unladen vehicle mass and the driver and passenger masses from the gross vehicle mass. - 8.
 "Maximum towable mass" means the maximum mass capable of being towed by a vehicle as defined by the vehicle manufacturer. - 9.
-"Maximum axle capacity" means the permissible mass corresponding to the maximum mass to be carried by the axle as defined by the vehicle manufacturer, not exceeding the axle manufacturer's specifications.
-The maximum axle capacity shall be less than or equal to the sum of the maximum capacities of the tyres. - 10.
+"Maximum axle (group of axles) capacity" means the permissible mass corresponding to the maximum mass to be carried by the axle (group of axles) as defined by the vehicle manufacturer, not exceeding the axle manufacturer's specifications.
+The maximum axle (group of axles) capacity shall be less than or equal to the sum of the maximum capacities of the tyres. - 10.
 "Maximum tyre capacity" means the permissible mass corresponding to the maximum mass to be carried by the tyre as defined by the vehicle manufacturer, not exceeding the tyre manufacturer's specifications.